mozilla/ichnaea/docs/deploy.rst

    bin/circusd --daemon ichnaea.ini

 And interact with it using circusctl.
-See https://circus.readthedocs.org/
+Have a look at `the Circus documentation
+<https://circus.readthedocs.org/>`_ for more information on this.